rjlee/actual-auto-categorise/README.md

 > **Note:** When run without `--dry-run`, the updated budget file is automatically uploaded with the new categories.
 Newly categorized transactions will also be marked as reconciled and cleared by default; to disable this behavior, set `AUTO_RECONCILE=false`.

+> Budget scope: The classifier scans transactions from all accounts (on-budget and off-budget).
+However, it only sets a category for transactions in on-budget accounts.
+Reconciliation and clearing are still applied according to `AUTO_RECONCILE` for both on-budget and off-budget accounts.

 Options:

 - `--dry-run` perform classification without updating transactions